CreateRemoteThread/zynq_notes/README.md

 This will create a file with an "XSA" extension.

 Now, run the "Vitis" application.
-Make sure you are running Xilinx Vitis 2022.
-Make sure you're running "Xilinx Vitis", and not the completely different "Vitis", it should open into something like this:
+On Windows, make sure you're running "Xilinx Vitis", and not the completely different "Vitis", it should open into something like this:

 ![vitis](rsrc/5_vitis.png)